PrefectHQ/prefect-aws/docs/ecs_guide.md

 # **How to Get Started**

-### Setting Up an ECS Work Pool
-Before setting up the worker, you'll want to create a bare-bones Work Pool with type ECS so that you have something for the worker to pull from.

-`prefect work-pool create --type ecs my-ecs-pool`

-### Setting up an ECS Worker
-Next, you'll want to start a Prefect worker in your ECS cluster.

 #### Prerequisites
 Before you begin, make sure you have:

 - An AWS account with permissions to create ECS services and IAM roles.
 - The AWS CLI installed on your local machine.
 You can [download it from the AWS website](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html).
+- An [ECS Cluster](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/clusters.html) to host both the worker and the flow runs it submits.
+- A VPC configured for your ECS tasks, especially important to have this if you are choosing to use AWS Fargate as the ECS capacity provider.

+### Setting Up an ECS Work Pool
+Before setting up the worker, you'll want to create a bare-bones [Work Pool](https://docs.prefect.io/latest/concepts/work-pools/#work-pool-configuration) with type ECS so that you have something for the worker to pull from.

+`prefect work-pool create --type ecs my-ecs-pool`

+Configuring any custom fields is easiest from the UI.
+!!!
+Warning
+    You need to have a VPC specified for your work pool if you are using AWS Fargate.

+Next, lets set up an ECS worker that will discover and pull work from this Work Pool.
+### Setting up an ECS Worker
+Now, you'll want to start a Prefect worker in your ECS cluster.

-- A Docker image for your Prefect worker, which you can build and push to the Amazon ECR registry.
+Create a Docker image for your Prefect worker, which you can build and push to the Amazon ECR registry.

 For example, a minimal Dockerfile for an ECS worker could look like:
 ```Dockerfile